 'What I saw was horrible.
 But if you must know, I shall tell you the best I can.
 Oh, the memory still haunts me and is fresh.
 I was in the shop, when I saw from the window, a stranger passing by.
 I thought it was odd, since it was unusual to have anyone at that hour of night visiting the shop, and the few visitors that do, are all known customers, who know the closing hours.
 Just by mere coincidence, the victim Mr Hayward a customer had stopped and knocked on the front door.
 I was going to step out to address his enquiry, but he was viciously attacked from behind, by the killer who had returned.
 I did not imagine such a horrendous scene.
 The murderer had scurried away, but not before his appearance I saw.
 Oh, I cannot forget so easily, his guise', he related.

 'Can you give me, an accurate or broad description of the culprit?'
 I requested.

 'Oh, as I said before, his guise was impossible to forget.
 He was tall and imposing, and dressed in all black with a long black cape.
 His shoes were clearly polished that the lustre was visible'.

 'Were you able to see finally his countenance clearly?'

-'Because, he was wearing a dark black mask then, but it was not an ordinary mask sir.
+'Because, he was wearing a dark black mask then, but it was not an ordinary mask.
 It was a mask of Shakespeare I tell you!'
-He emoted passionately.
+He had emoted passionately.

 His particular description of the black mask was indicative of the peculiar essence of this occurrence.
 Mr Banfield was still vividly shaken, as it was fully demonstrated in his narrative.

 Indeed, his regard for the victim was natural, since he had a close rapport with him.
-It was such a remote area, where the inhabitants knew each other well.
+It was such an intimate area, where the inhabitants knew each other well.